KarenSaraiMoralesMontiel/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | A           | sushi        |
 | B           | sushi        |

+- Customer A bought sushi at last before becoming a member.
+- Customer B bought sushi at last before becoming a member.
+- Customer C is not a member so they don't appear.

 ***

 **8. What is the total items and amount spent for each member before they became a member?**